maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 ![Figure 23: Opening the tool to “Polygonize Raster to Vector files”.](Fig23_Tut7.png)

+**Figure 23: Opening the tool to “Polygonize Raster to Vector files”.**

 ![Figure 24: Parameterizing the “Polygonize Raster to Vector” tool.](Fig24_Tut7.png)

+**Figure 24: Parameterizing the “Polygonize Raster to Vector” tool.**

 This will create a Shapefile that matches the patterns of the raster layer.
 Polygons will be composed by stitching all spatially connected pixels having either a value of 0 or a value of 1 together.
 The corresponding resulting polygon layer can be seen in Figure 25.

 ![Figure 25: The polygon layer created with the “Polygonize Raster to Vector” tool.](Fig25_Tut7.png)

+**Figure 25: The polygon layer created with the “Polygonize Raster to Vector” tool.**

 In Figure 26 you can see the same file after the visualization settings of the Polygon vector layer have been adapted.
 This view can be reached by

-**right–clicking the newly created polygon layer and selecting “Properties” and then clicking the “Style” tab.
+**right–clicking the newly created polygon layer and selecting “Properties” and then clicking the “Symbology” tab.
 Here, we now select the ”Categorized” display option from the drop–down menu marked with “1” in Figure 27.
 We then select “DN” in the “Column” field marked with “2” and press classify (marked with “3”) which will display the two different values of the DN column in the attribute table which was created based on the digital numbers (DN) of the raster layer which we transformed to Polygons in the preceeding step.
 We can now adapt the colours of both categories by double clicking the squares in the “Symbol” column of the section marked with “4” and as learned in Tutorial 2.
 Here, the colour for the outline and filling of the Polygons with value 0 were set to transparent to make them visually disappear.
 Polygons with a DN value of 1 were set to a transparent red.
 Try to accomplish this on your own by adapting the visualization settings in the “Style tab” of the “Properties dialogue” as learned in the earlier Tutorials.**

 ![Figure 26: Polygon layer with adapted visualization settings.](Fig26_Tut7.png)

+**Figure 26: Polygon layer with adapted visualization settings.**

 ![Figure 27: Visualization settings of the polygon vector layer.](Fig27_Tut7.png)

+**Figure 27: Visualization settings of the polygon vector layer.**

-## 6 Exercise Tutorial 7
+## 6 Exercises Tutorial 7
 To further practice the work with elevation datasets, try to identify the top height of the vulcano by using the Info–Button of the main menu of QGIS which you already know from Tutorial 4.
 Report the approximate top height in a Word-Document.

 Furthermore, let us assume that a certain endemic plant species of this region of Italy only grows in altitudes between 300 and 800 m.
 To identify the potential habitat of this species in our study area, create a Polygon layer that marks all areas located between an elevation of 300 and 800 m.
 Adapt the visualization settings of this Polygon by changing the color to green and set the transparency to 50 percent.
 Then make sure that only the satellite image and the just created Polygon are activated in the current display (Polygon on top of the satellite image).
 Then zoom to the full extent of the satellite image and export the current view by selecting “Project” -> “Save as Image” from the main menu of QGIS.
 This will be the proof that you have completed this Tutorial.